Free Education Websites and Games for Kids

 - Plimoth Plantation: Thanksgiving Interactive Activity

 Yes, it’s spelled “Plimoth”!
 Trust me, I double-, triple- and quadruple-checked!
 This fun, award-winning activity has students role-play as history detectives who investigate what actually happened at the first Thanksgiving.

 For more ideas on History, please follow my Pinterest Board: Social Studies, Election for Kids, Best Historical Fiction for Kids.

-Do you ever guess on how a word is pronounced and even if it’s wrong, it’s how you want to say the word forever?
+Do you ever guess how a word is pronounced and even if it’s wrong, it’s how you want to say the word forever?
 I do that.
-As the designated read aloud parent, I am still guessing at how some words are pronounced.
+As the designated read-aloud parent, I am still guessing at how some words are pronounced.
 I will be utilizing Forvo for assistance in the future!

 There are other great games to get kids learning English Language skills.